LEIBLUE8586/Offline-OpenSpades-Script/README.md

 then lastly, open the script and use it and thats it after Python's installation.

 Thats all. any comments will help this project :v

+NOTE : Please know i made this a bit rushed, its one of my first ones and i also lack knowledge, anything will help :D